Bonding Rabbits

 • Add a Barrier: Place barriers like paper towel or toilet paper rolls between the pens if you notice that either rabbit is pushing the pens together.

-• Engage in Simultaneous Feeding: Feed the rabbits at the same time near the dividing barrier to create positive associations with the presence of the other rabbit.
+• Feed Simultaneously: Feed the rabbits at the same time near the dividing barrier to create positive associations with the presence of the other rabbit.

 • Observe Closely: Spend time observing their behaviors to monitor for signs of curiosity, interest, stress or aggression.